meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp-environment-delete.md

 delete a new environments by providing the name and description of the environment
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl exp environment delete [flags]
+meshplayctl exp environment delete [flags]

 </div>
 </pre>